The 8 Cutest Small Towns on the East Coast

-Finding a quaint spot to visit on the East Coast isn't too difficult, as there are plenty of towns and cities to explore all year round.
-There's something for everyone from the rocky shores of New England all the way down to sunny Florida, and along the way, there are a few particularly delightful stops that you don't want to miss.
+Finding a quaint spot to visit on the East Coast isn't too difficult, as there are plenty of towns and cities to explore all year-round.
+There's something for everyone from the rocky shores of New England to the sunny Southeast, and along the way, there are a few particularly delightful stops that you don't want to miss.
 These towns may be tiny, but that doesn't mean there's a lack of things to do and see—especially if you're a history or movie buff.
-Read on to find out which six East Coast towns travel experts say are the cutest.
+Read on to find out which eight East Coast towns travel experts say are the cutest.

-READ THIS NEXT: The 10 Prettiest Small Towns in the U.S.
+READ THIS NEXT: The 10 Best Mountain Towns in the U.S.

 Port Clyde, Maine

 Starting all the way up north in Maine, head to the coastal town of Port Clyde.

 "When you imagine a cute, quintessential harbor town found along the East Coast, Port Clyde, Maine fits the bill perfectly," Carly Brown, travel blogger behind Seek Out Serenity LLC, tells Best Life.
 "This quaint town may only have a population of 228, but it boasts plenty of character for visitors driving up or down the coast."